-Student Employment opportunities are listed at the Student Employment Office at 246 Church Street, or on its Web site at www.yale.edu/seo.
+Student employment Opportunities are listed at the Student Employment Office at 246 Church Street, or on its Web site at www.yalestudentjobs.org.
 Positions are located throughout the University and the City of New Haven, with hourly rates of \$11 to \$15.
 A list of jobs at the School is available in late summer.

-Student Assistantships (Work Study) are awarded to eighty F&ES students as part of financial aid.
-These positions pay \$13 per hour and vary from clerical work to research, editorial, or library work.
+Student assistantships (work study) Assistantships are awarded to ninety F&ES students as a part of their financial aid packages.
+These positions pay \$15 per hour and vary from clerical work to research, editorial, or library work.
 A list of positions will be available in late summer for students who qualify.

-Teaching Fellowships are also available at the University.
+Teaching fellowships Fellowships are also available at the University.
 Each department makes its own hiring decisions; therefore, interested students must contact them directly.
-The typical salary is \$3,500 per term.
+The typical salary is \$4,000 per term.